nusenu/ContactInfo-Information-Sharing-Specification/README.md

 "we-run-this-tor-relay"

 *relay-fingerprint* is the 40 character RSA SHA1 fingerprint of the relay.
-Each relay has its own DNS record.
+Each relay has its own DNS record, only a single TXT record MUST be returned.

 Verification SHOULD be renewed at least every 6 months.